What Love Looks Like, Scottish Slang, And Doing What You Love

 VII.

-The blind men and the elephant is a lovely re-telling of an Indian parable, featuring six blind men who attempt to observe an elephant.
-Their individual observations, however, lead to disagreements until they figure out that only their combined wisdom leads to truth.
+I love this parable: The blind men and the elephant is a re-telling of an Indian parable, challenging the notion of one singular reality.
 The message behind this parable implies that our perception of the world is conditioned—our lens to look at the world determines the interpretation of what we see.
-In other words: what we see, is determined by how we see it and not by reality.
-I love this parable.
+In other words: what we see, is determined by how we see it and not by one reality.

 VIII.